gvwilson/fiction/iffy/index.md

 to reveal a ramp leading down into the bedrock below the mansion.
 The governor stayed where he was.
 A single swipe of his hand
-enlarged a top-down display of the front of the mansion just as the hulking warbot fire another micro-missile at the pack of sentries swarming it.
+enlarged a feed from the front of the mansion just as the hulking warbot fire another micro-missile at the pack of sentries swarming it.
-Shriek---*crack!*
+Shriek—*crack!*
 The explosion threw a shattered sentry twenty meters.
 The G-80 pivoted on its treads, swinging it arms like clubs to knock another sentry into the air.